 I was not raised in a Christian home but at an early age met my Savior in a first grade Sunday school class because of wonderful people who loved Jesus and shared the gospel.
 As a child I was grew up my first 8 years 20 miles outside of New York City in Bellmore, L.I.
 This little girl got the culture shock of her life moving in 4th grade to rural Vermont.
 I learned quickly about bulls and staying out of pastures, as well as learning to ski jump, but I also sought out and found Christ followers in my grandparents church who nurtured and grew my faith.
 Our pastor took our youth group to a Billy Graham Crusade in Boston in the fall of 1964.
-I went forward at the altar call, with full confidence, walking that long aisle in the Boston Garden, and have never regretted it.
+I went forward at the altar call, in the Boston Garden, and have never regretted it.

 My favorite Bible verse that has sustained me through the years is Deut.
 31:8 "The LORD himself goes before you and will be with you; he will never leave you nor forsake you.
 Do not be afraid; do not be discouraged."

 I look forward to facilitating your child's learning in this transition year and am excited to see how God will grow each of them.
 I am honored and humbled to be their teacher.